Sampling From Multiscale Densities With Delayed Rejection Generalized Hamiltonian Monte Carlo: DELAYED REJECTION GENERALIZED HAMILTONIAN MONTE CARLO

 If leapfrog step sizes $\epsilon_1 \ldots \epsilon_K$ are monotonically decreasing, then each subsequent proposal simulates more accurate Hamiltonian dynamics with a higher acceptance probability.
 This choice is \textit{especially} well suited to multiscale densities because it allows for dynamic, per-iteration step size selection: large step sizes are used in the wide, mouth-like regions while smaller step sizes are used in narrow, neck-like regions.
 This can be seen in \autoref{fig:funnel_drghmc_stepsize}.
-While the step size for each proposal can be chosen independently, in this work we choose a geometric progression for step size by reducing them with a factor $r$ at each stage: $\epsilon_k = \epsilon / r^{k-1}$, thereby reducing the number of hyperparameters for the algorithm.
+While the step size for each proposal can be chosen independently, in this work we choose a geometric progression for step size by reducing them with a factor $r$ at each stage: $\epsilon_k = \epsilon / r^{k-1}$, thereby reducing the number of tuning parameters.

-Finally, note that unlike DR-HMC which retries subsequent proposals after rejecting a state $n_k$ leapfrog steps away from the current state, DR-G-HMC retries proposals after \textit{every} leapfrog step.
-This increases efficiency of DR-G-HMC by (1) selecting step sizes better suited to the local curvature at \emph{every} point in a trajectory and (2) avoiding throwing away long trajectories upon rejection.
+Finally, unlike DR-HMC which retries subsequent proposals after rejecting a state $n_k$ leapfrog steps away from the current state, DR-G-HMC retries proposals after \textit{every} leapfrog step.
+This increases DR-G-HMC efficiency by (1) selecting step sizes suited to the local curvature at \emph{every} point in a trajectory and (2) avoiding throwing away long trajectories upon rejection.